Cesar Millan

-Millan is a New York Times best-selling author and has his own line of dog products and instructional DVDs.
 Prior to The Dog Whisperer series, Millan focused on rehabilitating severely aggressive dogs and founded a rehab complex, the Dog Psychology Center, in South Los Angeles (2002–2008).

+With Ilusión Millan, his former wife, he founded the Millan Foundation, which was renamed to the Cesar Millan PACK Project.
+The foundation was established to provide financial support to animal shelters and organizations engaged in the rescuing, rehabilitating, and re-homing of abused and abandoned animals, and to fund spay/neuter programs.

 Millan's first three books, including Cesar's Way, all became New York Times best sellers, have cumulatively sold two million copies in the United States, and are available in 14 other countries.

-With Ilusión Millan, his former wife, he founded the Millan Foundation – later renamed the Cesar Millan Foundation and currently called the Cesar Millan PACK Project.
-The foundation was established to provide financial support to animal shelters and organizations engaged in the rescuing, rehabilitating, and re-homing of abused and abandoned animals, and to fund spay/neuter programs.
+Millan also has his own line of dog products and instructional DVDs.

 Early life

-Millan was born on August 27, 1969, to Felipe Millán Guillen and María Teresa Favela in rural Culiacán, Sinaloa, Mexico.
-Millan grew up working with animals on the farm in Sinaloa where his grandfather, Teodoro Millán Ángulo, was a tenant farmer.
+Millan was born on August 27, 1969, to Felipe Millán Guillén and María Teresa Favela in rural Culiacán, Sinaloa, Mexico.
+Millan grew up working with animals on the farm in Sinaloa where his grandfather, Teodoro Millán Angulo, was a tenant farmer.
 Because of his natural way with dogs, he was called el Perrero, "the dog herder".
 The family later moved to Mazatlán.

-Millan illegally crossed the border into the United States when he was 21 years old, speaking no English and with only US$100.
-In an interview with long-time friend Jada Pinkett Smith in July 2018, Millan described his harrowing journey.